canonical/lxd/doc/howto/images_manage.md

 ````{tabs}
 ```{group-tab} CLI
 To filter the results that are displayed, specify a part of the alias or fingerprint after the command.
-For example, to show all Ubuntu 24.04 images, enter the following command:
+For example, to show all Ubuntu 24.04 LTS images, enter the following command:

     lxc image list ubuntu: 24.04

 You can specify several filters as well.
-For example, to show all Arm 64-bit Ubuntu 24.04 images, enter the following command:
+For example, to show all Arm 64-bit Ubuntu 24.04 LTS images, enter the following command:

     lxc image list ubuntu: 24.04 arm64